amandamata/amandamata.github.io.dev/content/en/post/curly-brace.md

 }
 ```

-Was not as easy thing as may seem.
-Many sites and stack overflow have the same question, with many disappointing people without a resolution.
-So today I gonna share what I found.
+The task proved to be more challenging than I expected.
+I found many discussions about the same issue in forums and on Stack  Overflow, but no definitive solution.
+So I'm here to share the solution I discovered.

-First things first, you gonna need:
+First of all, you will need:

-1. Latest Visual Studio Code
-2. Latest C# Extension
-3. Updated OS
-4. omnisharp.json file
-5. settings.json modifications
+1. C# Extension;
+2. `omnisharp.json` file;
+3. Changes applied to `settings.json`.

-## Omnisharp
+## Configuring Omnisharp

-You can find your omnisharp location by checking on %USERPROFILE%/.omnisharp/
+You can find the location of your Omnisharp in `%USERPROFILE%/.omnisharp/`.

-Mine is in /home/amanda/.omnisharp/omnisharp.json
+My Omnisharp is at `/home/amanda/.omnisharp/omnisharp.json`.

-This is my omnisharp config:
+This is my Omnisharp configuration:
 ```json
 {
     "FormattingOptions": {